chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

 Features
 ----------------------------------
 - Solver: ``rpt_3d``
-- Displays the use of NOMAD in parameter tuning
+- Displays the use of NOMAD to calibrate the parameters of the Beam model

 :raw-html:`<br />`